Please throw us a safari-related question.

 How much will a safari cost?

-The cost will depend on the type of safari, the number of participants and the duration of the trip.
-Each safari is tailored and we will quickly offer a quote once we have established the main details.
-EVERYTHING is included in our price, except alcohol.
-We recommend you contact us with your preferred dates, the number in your group and your preferred start/end location.
+The cost will depend on the type of safari, the number of guests and the duration of the trip.
+Each safari is bespoke and we will quickly offer a quote once we have established the main details and approximate itinerary.
+EVERYTHING is included in our price (except alcohol, flights, insurance, and visas).
+We recommend you contact us with your preferred dates, the number in your group, and your preferred start/end location.
 Let us know what you are interested in experiencing or seeing and we can discuss options, and anything you might be unsure of.

-The cost of a wilderness safari, national park experience or expedition-style excursion to one of our secret wilderness areas (you must be able bodied and willing to be off the grid for at least a few nights) start at $130 USD per day per person.
-The average cost of these trips is normally between $180 and $250 per person per day, but it depends entirely on the specifics which we will be happy to discuss with you before hand.
+The cost of a wilderness safari, national park experience or expedition-style excursion to one of our secret wilderness areas (for the latter, you must be able bodied and willing to be off the grid for at least a couple of nights) start approximately at $200 USD per day per person.
+The average cost of these trips can vary between $200 and $400 per person per day, as it depends entirely on the specifics which we will be happy to discuss with you before hand.
 We don't want to throw any unnecessary surprises at you.

-Please don't assume that if you're interested in of our safaris that lasts a couple of weeks or more that this figure is simply multiplied by the number of days.
-We recommend you contact us for full breakdown and a specific quote which we are happy to provide.
+Please do not assume that if you are interested in our longer safaris (a couple of weeks or more) that this figure is simply multiplied by the number of days.
+It is NOT!
+We recommend you contact us for a specific quote which we are happy to provide.